Graduate Research Assistant at R.I.T.

 Sedeeq Al-khazraji and Matt Huenerfauth.
 2017.
 Modeling the Speed and Timing of American Sign Language to Generate Animations.
 Move 78 Retreat on Artificial Intelligence, Rochester Institute of Technology, Rochester, New York, USA.
 February 17, 2017.
 Poster Presentation.

-National Science Foundation (NSF-REU) Mentored undergraduate students in Summer 2017 on research methods and statistics.
+National Science Foundation (NSF-REU): Mentored undergraduate students on research methods and statistics.

 Developed multiple applications for companies and large government organizations, e.g. the Department of Education for the City of Nineveh.
-Gathered user requirements, defined system functionality, and wrote code in Visual C#, Visual Basic, and ASP.NET, Matlab, and C++, using various database management systems (e.g. Microsoft SQL Server).
+Gathered user requirements, defined system functionality, and wrote code in Visual C#, VB.NET, ASP.NET, and C++ using various database management systems (e.g. Microsoft SQL Server).
+This project increased employee productivity in record automating and improved human resources department functionality.

 If you have any questions please do not hesitate to contact me.